easybuilders/easybuild-docs/docs/entrypoints.md

   When the same priority is set, the order of execution is determined by the hook name.
   The entrypoints hooks can be ran in conjunction with [standard hooks](hooks.md) detected using `--hooks` where the latter will always take precedence, regardless of the priority of the entrypoint hooks.
-- **Easyblocks** (`easybuild.easyblocks`): Allow extending the set of available easyblocks, which are used to build and install software.
+- **Easyblocks** (`easybuild.easyblock`): Allow extending the set of available easyblocks, which are used to build and install software.
-- **Toolchains** (`easybuild.toolchains`): Allow extending the set of available toolchains, which are used to build and install software.
+- **Toolchains** (`easybuild.toolchain`): Allow extending the set of available toolchains, which are used to build and install software.

 The entrypoints needs to be decorated with the appropriate class in order for them to be recognized and used: